cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 .. ifnotslides::

-   We have seen how to start and stop Cylc suites with ``cylc run`` and ``cylc stop`` respectively.
+   We have seen how to start and stop Cylc suites with ``cylc play`` and ``cylc stop`` respectively.
 The ``cylc stop`` command causes Cylc to wait for all running jobs to finish before it stops the suite.
 There are two options which change this behaviour: